How will pay gap reporting affect your reputation?

 Fast forward ten years and I feel differently now about feminism.
 So why the change of heart?
 Keep reading...

-Get in touch with us to discuss how to plan for this new statutory reporting requirement.
+Get in touch with us to discuss how to plan for this annual statutory reporting requirement.
 We can help you bring together the right internal stakeholders, prepare for the reputation risk and the potential opportunities it presents for your future communications strategy.